Personal shoppingin London.

 Who it's for

-Personal Shopping is most useful before a milestone — a new role, a wedding, a season change, a full wardrobe reset.
+VIP London is most useful before a milestone — a new role, a wedding, a season change, a full wardrobe reset.
 It's also a quiet alternative to spending three Saturdays a year drifting around Selfridges and coming home with one tote of regret.
-Most clients pair it with a Wardrobe Edit beforehand so we know exactly which gaps we're filling.
+Most clients start with Wardrobe Transformation or a Digital Style Book so we know exactly which gaps we're filling.

 FAQ